Asyaahmedd/predict-the-Stroke-Condition-with-pyspark./README.md

 # Project objective

-The aim from this project is to create a Logistic Regression Classifier to predict the Stroke Condition.
+The aim of this project is to create a Logistic Regression Classifier to predict the Stroke Condition.

 # Project Tasks